andrew/ultimate-awesome/README.md

 - [awesome-pdf](https://github.com/abhi18av/awesome-pdf) - List of tools for dealing with the wonderful PDF format.
 - [awesome-nord](https://github.com/Aceto1/awesome-nord) - This repository contains community-created ports and themes of this color palette for all our beloved applications.
 - [awesome-portfolio-websites](https://github.com/Arif-un/awesome-portfolio-websites) -  A curated list of awesome creative personal websites from awesome designers and developers 😎.
-- [awesome-areweyet](https://github.com/avidseeker/awesome-areweyet) - Current adoption status of various technologies.
 - [awesome-chrome-extensions](https://github.com/awesome-soft/awesome-chrome-extensions) - An awesome & curated list of best extensions for Chrome browser.
 - [awesome-multi-objective-deep-learning](https://github.com/baijiong-lin/awesome-multi-objective-deep-learning) - A comprehensive list of gradient-based multi-objective optimization algorithms in deep learning.
 - [awesome-video-segmentation](https://github.com/ChanChiChoi/awesome-video-segmentation) - Papers about video segmentation.
 - [awesome-dtn](https://github.com/dtn7/awesome-dtn) - A curated list of awesome delay- and disruption-tolerant networking.
+- [awesome-qc-courses](https://github.com/jeanwsr/awesome-qc-courses) - Quantum Chemistry course resources available on GitHub and other platforms.
 - [Awesome-LBRY](https://github.com/LBRYFoundation/Awesome-LBRY) - A list of community run projects built on and for the LBRY protocol.
 - [awesome-virtual-dom](https://github.com/sethvincent/awesome-virtual-dom) - Modules & resources related to the virtual-dom module.
 - [awesome-gan](https://github.com/zhaoxin94/awesome-gan) - A collection of AWESOME things about GAN.